51Degrees/documentation/src/features/automaticdatafileupdates.md

 ## Polling Interval

-The polling interval tells the @dataupdateservice the frequency with which to check for the availability of a new @datafile if the expected date is not known.
-If the @datafile itself provides the date when the next update will be available, then this option is ignored.
+The polling interval tells the @dataupdateservice the frequency with which to check for the availability of a new @datafile when the expected date is not known.
+If the @datafile itself provides the date when the next update is expected, then this option is ignored.

 ## Randomization